alexaandru/go-sitter-forest/README.md

   have in the upstream repo, which may or may not have been compiled with the latest `tree-sitter` version (most likely not, or we'd also be able to regenerate them).
-In general they should work too though, that's how this project started, with downloaded files only, after all.
+In general they should work too though, that's how this project started after all, with downloaded files only.

 So there it is, we try to converge towards using the same `tree-sitter` version everywhere, and keeping up with it too.